-Although there are fewer bookstores every year, and a smaller percentage of books being bought in those bookstores, physical retailers still accounted for huge book sales every year.
+They say not to judge a book by its cover, but before a reader sees the full cover, they likely see something else: the book spine sitting on the shelf.
+Although there are fewer bookstores every year, and a smaller percentage of books being bought in those bookstores, physical retailers still account for huge book sales every year.

 This market will continue to become more important to successful indie publishers who want to expand their reach beyond online sales.

-One of the key tasks for the book designer when it comes to books that will be sold at retail is the design of the book’s spine.
+One of the key tasks for the book designer when it comes to books that will be sold at retail is the design of the book spine.